Toaster-Oven-Lovin/toaster-oven-lovin.github.io/index.md

 * If you don't have account, you must sign up for account with email and password (As student or vendor).
 * Signing in allows you to create your own profile, upload recipes, and edited recipes.
 * Signing in as vendor, you can post your business as a vendor,and create and manage inventories as well.
+* To test the admin functions, log in with the username: admin@foo.com and the password: changeme

 ## Landing Page
 The home page will welcome the user to the Healthy Manoa with search bar.